romainbsl/playground-swZFUgoK/markdowns/article.md

 // }
 ```

-You just saw how to use an operator to implement comparison between two instances of your objects.
+You just saw how to use an operator to implement comparison between two instances of your object.
 But, there is
 another way to implement such mechanism, you could implement the `Comparable` interface, and overrides its
 `compareTo` method, it would have the same result.